Car Overheats When AC is On (Symptoms, Causes, and How to Fix)

 Five most common causes of car overheating when AC is on.

-1. AC compressor overload
+1. AC Compressor Overload

 It’s a fact that the compressor puts more load on the engine whenever the AC is on.
 Conduct a test by putting the AC on and observing the little boost in RPM (rotations/revolutions per minute).